jerradpatch/notes/README.md

 - Prefix Objects with the with conceptual usage type: MEpisode = Model Episode, IMoney = interface money, SData = service data; this makes it easily understood what the use case of the object is in code without having to look it up (read it's code).
 M=model, C=component, I=interface, S=service.
 - boolean values always default to false.
 - IF statements - should always have an 'else' clause when setting parameters outside the scope (side effects), regardless of domain knowledge.
+- conditional statements and values - try to not write conditional statements that are based on an objects value, instead write code that will work regardless of the value.
+This will lead to reusible code and less work overall.

 ### JSON
 - All boolean values should logically default to false, key names should reflect this.
 So, a key doesn't need to be defined to be set correctly.